INVESTOR HREDD PRECISION TOOLS

 ➔ Education is a central part of the Fair Food Program.
 The Coalition of Immokalee Workers (CIW) conducts on-the-clock education sessions for workers at all of the growers’ farms throughout the season.
 The sessions are led by farm workers for farm workers using the curriculum they developed.
 Workers also receive a booklet and video training in either English, Spanish, or Haitian Creole detailing their rights and responsibilities as part of new employee orientation.

 ➔ Lesotho-based trade unions and women’s rights organizations and US-based workers’ rights organizations worked together to create the Program to End Gender-Based Violence and Harassment in Lesotho (Anti-GBVH Program).
-As detailed in the Program’s 2021-2022 annual report, implementation includes a two-day worker education workshop, jointly facilitated by union leadership and women’s rights advocates.
-The workshop is focused on GBVH and the program’s complaint process and provides payment for the workers time to attend.
+As detailed in the Program’s 2021-2022 annual report, implementation includes a two-day GBVH worker education workshop, jointly facilitated by union leadership and women’s rights advocates.
+The workshop is focused on the program’s complaint process and provides payment for the workers time to attend.

 Does the scheme require member companies to clearly communicate the purpose and expectations of the scheme to all actors throughout the supply chain?